TechnicalPursuit/TIBET/README.md

 improving maintainability.

 ### TIBET is mobile-ready.
-TIBET is designed to run offline, sync when online, and limit reliance on networks, servers, or anything else the user may not have access to when they need your application, reducing user downtime.
+TIBET is designed to run offline, sync online, and limit reliance on networks, servers, or anything else the user may not have access to when they need your application, reducing downtime.

-Online, TIBET works with any HTTP or WebDAV server while providing a foundation that lets you minimize load on your servers and networks, improving scalability and efficiency.
+TIBET works with any HTTP or WebDAV-compatible server while providing a foundation that lets you minimize load on your servers and networks, improving scalability and efficiency.

 ### TIBET is zero-reload.
 The entire TIBET platform is engineered to eliminate reload cycles.
-With TIBET's tools, changes you make to your JavaScript, HTML, and CSS are reflected instantly without reload delays.
+With TIBET's tools changes you make to your JavaScript, HTML, and CSS are reflected instantly without delay.

-Without the disruption of thousands of reloads per day your development process "flows".
-TIBET's interactive command line, web shell, and IDE make your development far more efficient.
+Without the disruption of thousands of reloads per day your development process truly "flows".
+TIBET's interactive command line, web shell, and IDE make web development far more efficient.

 # Installation